Standards and Guidelines

 Functional Performance Criteria

 Individuals with disabilities use a variety of abilities, techniques, and assistive technologies to access digital information.
-From a practical standpoint, digital resources must therefore be compliant with accessibility standards and guidelines, as well as being compatible with adaptive or assistive technologies.
+From a practical standpoint, digital resources must therefore be compliant with accessibility standards and guidelines in addition to being compatible with adaptive or assistive technologies.
 The following functional performance criteria can be used to judge whether accessibility is effectively achieved.
 All information and functionality presented in websites, web-based applications, or other digital resources must be available in a manner that is:

 Reference Standards and Guidelines

-It is sometimes necessary to reference the source specifications for the various web content, digital document and accessibility standards, in order to know what to do to make digital resources accessible.
-Here is a listing of some of the most relevant ones.
+It is sometimes necessary to reference the source specifications for the various web content, digital documents, and accessibility standards, to know how to make digital resources accessible.
+Here is a list of some of the most relevant ones.

 Web and Digital Document Standards